funkyfuture/inxs/docs/usage.rst

 Modifications during iteration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similar to iteration over mutable types in Python, adding, moving or deleting elements to the
+Similar to iteration over mutable types in Python, adding, moving or deleting nodes to the
-tree breaks the iteration of a rule over elements.
+tree breaks the iteration of a rule over nodes.
 Thus such modifications must be applied in a
-simple transformation step; e.g. to remove all ``<br>`` elements from a document:
+simple transformation step; e.g. to remove all ``<br>`` nodes from a document:

 .. code-block:: python

-    def collect_trash(element, trashbin):
+    def collect_trash(node, trashbin):
-        trashbin.append(element)
+        trashbin.append(node)

     transformation = Transformation(
-        Rule('//br', collect_trash),
+        Rule('br', collect_trash),
-        lib.remove_elements('trashbin'),
+        lib.remove_nodes('trashbin'),
         context={'trashbin': []})